 Vadnais/Sucker Lake Regional Park (Shoreview)

-A couple of different loops here that start at the same parking area on County Road F. The north 4 km loop goes around Sucker Lake.
+There are a couple of different loops here that start at the same parking area on County Road F. The north 4 km loop goes around Sucker Lake.
 The south 7 km loop runs down-and-back on the east side of Vadnais Lake.

 The south loop is all easy, the north loop has a more difficult section for a bit of a challenge.
 Here’s the Vadnais/Sucker Lake winter map.